 Of Music, Manners, & Dreams...

-I’d like to talk about instruments and the social trappings that can be attached to them.
-In order to explore that subject to the depth I’d like, and to do so from my own experience, I'll have to mention a particular brand.
-Before I begin, I’d like to make the statement that I have nothing against that particular brand and think they are a fine brand.
-My discussion is about people and attitudes, not about the brand, so please understand that I actually have admiration for the Martin Guitar brand.
+I’d like to talk about the social trappings that can be attached to instruments and the effect that can have on a young player.
+In order to explore that subject to the depth I’d like from my own experience, I'll have to mention a particular brand.
+But before I begin, I’d like to make the statement that I have nothing against that particular brand and think they are a fine brand.
+My discussion is about people and attitudes, not about the brand, so please understand that I actually have admiration for the Martin Guitar brand and their instruments, as you'll see by the end of the story.
 With that said…

-Now, as a result, in my society there was this "rite of passage."
-Everyone in the community knew you were someone when you "got your Martin."
-It was simple.
-An eight-year-old would get up in front of a crowd and play "Soldiers Joy."
+It must be understood that the offical guitar of the Olde Tyme Music movement is the Martin guitar.
+What was it that Charles Dickens said in his novella, A Christmas Carol?, "This must be distinctly understood, or nothing wonderful can come of the story I am going to relate."
+Now, as a result of this fact, in my community a certain "rite of passage" had developed.
+Everyone in the community knew you had become someone when you "got your Martin."
+It was that simple.
+At a gathering, an eight-year-old could get up in front of a crowd and play "Soldiers Joy."
 The farmer next to you, farmer, mind you, not guitarist, would look over at you with a twinkle in his eye and say, "Ain't he something?
-That there is a Martin guitar.
+And that there is a Martin guitar.
 He got his Martin, at eight."
 It was like some universal musical and spiritual meritocracy existed.
-If you were good enough, the skies would part and a Martin would descend to you from, uh, I don't know where, because the eight-year-olds surely couldn’t afford them, I don’t think.
-Clearly a Martin wasn’t something you bought, it was something you earned.
-A badge of rank bestowed from on high.
+If you were good enough, the skies would part and a Martin would descend to you from, uh, I don't know where.
+The eight-year-olds surely couldn’t afford them.
+Clearly, a Martin wasn’t something you simply bought, it was something you earned.
+It was a badge of rank bestowed from on high.

-Rich kid guitar players got their Martin before the rest of us and I began to notice that it was often before they were any better players than us.
-That did cause a pinch of doubt to grow in my wondering heart but I was still a believer.
+Now, I did begin to notice that my well-to-do friends got their Martins before the rest of us, regardless of skill or legitimacy.
+That did cause a pinch of doubt to grow in my wondering heart, but I was still a believer.
 I waited for mine.
-Now, a Martin guitar DID make the rich kids sound better and gave them more audible authority than someone with a Japanese guitar.
-At least I think it was the guitar.
-While I was still working my soda jerk job to save up for a decent guitar, the rich kid players flaunted their Martins rather gleefully.
-In a jamming circle, they'd look you in the eye, smirk, lean into their "lap cannon," and drown out your Japanese plywood special when your turn came.
-They would also form a clutch while we were jamming and declare to one another that only a Martin was good enough, right amongst the other guys who clearly couldn't afford one.
-Uh, we're sitting right here...
-And then there was that look when you opened your case and didn't pull out a Martin.
-Nevertheless as I got better, it was just assumed that eventually even I would ascend and get my Martin.
+It can't be denied that a Martin guitar DID give them more audible authority than someone with a plywood box possessed.
+While I was still working as as soda jerk to save up for a decent guitar, the more well-heeled youth around me rather gleefully flaunted their Martins.
+When my turn came in a jamming circle, they'd look me in the eye, smirk, lean into their "lap cannons," and drown out my little plywood special.
+Some of them would also chuckle amongst themselves that only a Martin was good enough, even though that was a Gibson slogan.
+They'd do that right among us other guys who clearly couldn't afford one.
+Um, guys, we are sitting right here.
+Nevertheless, as I got better, I just assumed that eventually even I would "ascend" and "get my Martin."
+Only, I never did.